llama-for3ver/WT-Vehicle-Data-Extract/README.md

    ```
 5. Run `main.py` in the root directory of this repo.

-The full execution of the script will result in a `vehicle` and `vehicleold` being created/updated in the Postgres database., JSON raw data files in each nation folder,
+The full execution of the script will result in a `vehicle` and `vehicleold` being created/updated in the Postgres database
-images in the assets folder and JSON localisation files in the locales folder.
+JSON files will be created in the `nations` folder, images copied to the assets folder and JSON localisation files in locales.

 <!-- Warning: if the generated database file already exists, versioning feature will automatically be enabled.
 This means that all the vehicles that have been modified since the last major update will be moved into another table called "vehicles_old" and the new vehicles will be added to the main table. -->
 > [!warning]
->If there is already data in the database, versioning will be enabled.
+> If there is already data in the database, versioning will be enabled.
 This means that all the vehicles that have been modified since the last major update will be moved into another table called "vehicles_old" and the new vehicles will be added to the main table.

 ## TODO